-37 This Standard becomes operative for financial statements of retirement benefit plans covering periods beginning on or after 1 January 2012.

-Earlier application is permitted.
-If an entity applies the Standard from a date before 1 January 2012, it shall disclose that fact.
+This Standard becomes operative for financial statements of retirement benefit plans covering periods beginning on or after 1 January 2012.
+Earlier application is encouraged.
+If an entity applies this Standard for a period beginning before 1 January 2012, it shall disclose that fact.